Labeled Random Finite Sets and the Bayes Multi-Target Tracking Filter: Introduction

 In \cite{VoVo11, VoConj13}, the notion of \emph{labeled RFSs} is introduced to address target trajectories and their uniqueness.
 The key results include conjugate priors that are closed under the Chapman-Kolmogorov equation, and an analytic solution to the Bayes multi-target tracking filter known as the $ \delta $-generalized labeled multi-Bernoulli ($\delta $-GLMB) filter.
 Although a simulation result was presented to verify the solution, specific implementation details were not given.

 As a sequel to \cite{VoConj13}, the aim of this paper is to complement its theoretical contributions with practical algorithms that will facilitate the development of applications in signal processing and related fields.
 In particular, we present an efficient and highly parallelizable implementation of the $\delta $-GLMB filter.
-Each iteration of the $\delta $-GLMB filter involves multi-target posterior and prediction densities that are weighted sums of multi-target exponentials.
-While these sums are expressible in closed forms, the number of terms grow super-exponentially in time.
+Each iteration of the $\delta $-GLMB filter involves multi-target filtering and prediction densities that are weighted sums of multi-target exponentials.
+While these sums are expressible in closed forms, the number of terms grows super-exponentially in time.
 Furthermore, it is not tractable to exhaustively compute all the terms of the multi-target densities first and then truncate by discarding those deemed insignificant.

 The key innovation is the truncation of the multi-target densities without exhaustively computing all their components.
-The multi-target posterior and prediction densities are truncated using the ranked assignment and $K$ -shortest paths algorithms, respectively.
-RFS techniques such as PHD filtering are used as inexpensive look-ahead strategies to drastically reduce the number of calls to the ranked assignment algorithm.
+The multi-target filtering and prediction densities are truncated using the ranked assignment and $K$ -shortest paths algorithms, respectively.
+Techniques such as PHD filtering are used as inexpensive look-ahead strategies to drastically reduce the number of calls to ranked assignment and $K$-shortest paths algorithms.
 Moreover, we establish that truncation by discarding $\delta $-GLMB components with small weights minimizes the $L_{1}$ error in the multi-target density.
-To the best of our knowledge, this is the first result regarding the effect of truncation on the multi-target probability law.
+To our best knowledge, this is the first result regarding the effect of truncation on the multi-target probability law.

 The paper is organized as follows.
 Background on labeled RFS and the $\delta $-GLMB filter is provided in section \ref{sec:BG}.
 Section \ref {sec:Truncationerror} establishes the $L_{1}$-distance between a $\delta $ -GLMB density and its truncated version.
 Sections \ref{sec:delta-GLMB-MTT} and \ref{sec:Prediction} present efficient implementations $\delta $-GLMB filter update and prediction respectively.
 Section \ref{sec:Main} details the multi-target state estimation, and discusses look-ahead strategies to reduce the computational load.
 Numerical results are presented in Section \ref{sec:Simo} and concluding remarks are given in Section \ref {sec:Conclusion}.